-How to follow up with the hiring manager (with word-for-word script you can copy and paste)
+How to follow up with the hiring manager (with word-for-word script)

 Notice three key things about this email:

-- It’s a short, simple email.
-Your follow-up email doesn’t need to be fancy or complicated.
-In fact, making your email too long will either bore the hiring manager or make them think you’re desperate.
+- It’s a short, simple message.
+Your follow-up message doesn’t need to be fancy or complicated.
+In fact, making it too long will either bore the hiring manager or make them think you’re desperate.

 - It’s specific.
-In your email, be sure to get specific about the details.
+Be sure to get specific about the details.
 Bring up something that you actually enjoyed talking about in the interview.
 These details will trigger the hiring manager’s memory and help make a great, lasting impression.

 - It should be sent as quickly as possible.
 Aim to send your email within two hours of your interview.
 This will show your enthusiasm, and it’ll be easier for you to remember all the details you should include.